DataCamp vs. Coursera

 DataCamp vs Coursera Courses

-DataCamp has short single courses and two types of longer programs (skill tracks and career tracks).
-It has over 390 courses in total and all of them are focused on data skills.
+DataCamp has short single courses and two types of longer programs (skill tracks and career tracks) for those looking to study data science and improve their qualification.
+It has over 520 courses in total and all of them are focused on data skills.
 The majority of them are centered around either Python or R.

 The best way to get data science skills is to go for a career or skill track as these are sets of subject-related courses.
 You can take a single course if you want to get a specific skill or just understand whether data science is good for you.